In the Arabic langue, the assimilation – idgham is the act of making something entering into another.

 [Who say], “Our Lord, let not our hearts deviate after You have guided us and grant us from Yourself mercy.
 Indeed, You are the Bestower.
 (3:8)

-In that assimilation, two letters are identicals.
-They have the same exit point and the same characteristics.
+In the process of assimilation, two letters are indistinguishable, sharing both the same endpoint and identical characteristics.

 Example: